 Carl Gustav Jung

 All personal relationships have the potential to be good, but that goodness can only grow from constant and repeated effort—a willingness to show the other person that they’re worth it.
-Even lifelong friendships need cultivation, lest they wither and die.
+Without frequent work, we drift away from our friends quicker than Wilson after an ocean storm.
 Effort is what turns strangers into acquaintances, acquaintances into friends, and friends into lifelong companions.
 This is by no means a one-way process.
 As our love grows for the other person, so does the likelihood for complacency; the danger of becoming relaxed to the point where we assume that our friendship is secured forever.